Corey Heim: Early career

-ARCA and NASCAR
+ARCA

 Heim began racing in the ARCA Menards Series in 2019.
-He joined Chad Bryant Racing to run 13 of 20 ARCA Menards Series events in the team's No. 22 car.
+He joined Chad Bryant Racing to run thirteen of twenty ARCA Menards Series events in the team's No. 22 car.
 He scored a top-five finish in his series debut, which came at Five Flags Speedway in March.
-Despite not running the full season, Heim ended up finishing 10th in the standings.
-Although he went winless, Heim never failed to finish any of his races, and scored a top 10 in all of them except for Nashville, where he finished 11th.
+Despite not running the full season, Heim ended up finishing tenth in the standings.
+Although he went winless, Heim never failed to finish any of his races, and scored a top-ten in all of them except for Nashville, where he finished eleventh.

 On January 12, 2020, Heim announced a full-season CARS Late Model Stock Tour schedule with Lee Pulliam Performance.
 On January 16, it was announced that Heim would join Venturini Motorsports for seven total races: three in the ARCA Menards Series East, and two apiece in the ARCA Menards Series and the ARCA Menards Series West.
 On January 25, Heim won the SpeedFest 200 late model race in Georgia.
 On July 24, Heim placed fourth at Kansas Speedway in ARCA Menards Series competition after a flat tire dropped him from second on the final lap.
 In his return to Kansas in October, Heim led the most laps and won the race.

 In 2021, Heim was promoted to a full-time deal with Venturini, driving the No. 20 in the main ARCA Menards Series, replacing Chandler Smith and Ryan Repko.
 Smith moved up to the Truck Series full-time in 2021 with Kyle Busch Motorsports.
-Repko's 2021 plans have yet to be announced.
 Heim's crew chief that year would be Shannon Rursch, who moved over from Venturini's No. 15 car of Drew Dollar.
 Heim would start the season with a win in the season-opener at Daytona.
+Throughout the season, he scored wins at Talladega, Pocono, Elko, Watkins Glen, and Illinois.
+He was known for having a season-long rivalry with Ty Gibbs, who ended up as the 2021 champion, with Heim finishing second by 37 points.

+Heim continued to run for Venturini in 2022, running a seven-race slate.
+He scored wins at Daytona and Kansas during the season.

+After a three-year hiatus, Heim returned to ARCA competition in 2025, driving for Venturini in their No. 25 car at Michigan, subbing for the original driver, Jake Finch, who suffered from an illness prior to the race.
+Heim ended up finishing second in the race.